 There are layers of local cultural assumptions around the idea of the concerto, including which instruments are allowed to be heard as solo voices, which players are allowed to be heard as soloists, which orchestras will program these works and will composers write for solo voices.
 For after all, there is considerable expense involved in creating these complex works, from the commissioning fees to the copying and preparation of parts, to the hiring of orchestras and soloists, to scheduling and paying for the performances and recordings.
 It is a big deal.
 Not to mention learning the concerto.

 I think more bassoonists should learn the concerti that have been written for our instrument.
 Every time that I play a concerto, I hear from audience members who had no idea what the bassoon was capable of.
-Every time that I play a concerto, I hear from a young person whose imagination and sense of possibility has been triggered.
+Every time that I play a concerto, I hear from a young person whose imagination and sense of possibility have been triggered.
 People can relate to concerti immediately.
 And have an opinion about them.
 Imagine if audiences had enough live listening opportunities to actually have opinions about multiple concerti and bassoon soloists.
 And the first time I heard a bassoon concerto was in my first year at the Curtis Institute in Philadelphia when our bassoon teacher, Bernard Garfield, played the Mozart Concerto.
 We were so proud of him!

 When I was a young professional starting out in my career as second bassoonist with the Montreal Symphony, it caused a major flurry when I was presented several times as a soloist.
 One of the male members of my section refused to play those concerts and the orchestra had to hire a substitute member of the bassoon section in the orchestra to accompany me.
 On a more cheerful note, the other male member of my section was the conductor for some of those concerts.
 Oh, and I was playing the Mozart concerto.